Revolutionizing the Future by Unlocking Earth’s Greatest Treasures

-• Aluminum enables the light-weighting of vehicles to improve fuel economy, creates infinitely recyclable packaging, and is a key component for an energy-efficient future.
+• Aluminum enables the lightweighting of vehicles to improve fuel economy, creates infinitely recyclable packaging, and is a key component for an energy-efficient future.

 • Aluminum is easily recyclable, requiring less energy which is critical to a circular economy and overall lower carbon footprint.

-• Aluminum is naturally resistant to rust and corrosion, has a high strength-to-weight ratio, is ductile at low temperatures and is an excellent conductor of heat and electricity
+• Aluminum is naturally resistant to rust and corrosion, has a high strength-to-weight ratio, is ductile at low temperatures, and is easily molded and shaped for various applications.

 • Aluminum requires more than 900 TWh of electricity.